TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CachingFramework/Architecture/Index.rst

     files, autoloader and sprite configuration PHP files.
   - This cache is instantiated very early during bootstrap and **can not** be re configured by instance specific :file:`LocalConfiguration.php` or similar.
-  - Cache entries are located in directory :file:`typo3temp/var/cache/code/core` or :file:`var/cache/code/core` (for Composer-based installations).
+  - Cache entries are located in directory :file:`typo3temp/var/cache/code/core` or :file:`var/cache/code/core` (for Composer installations).
 The full directory and any file in this directory can be safely removed and will be re-created upon next request.
 This is especially useful during development
   - **group**: system